-Florham Park is a somewhat ethnically-diverse borough.
+Florham Park is a very ethnically-diverse borough.
 The people who call Florham Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Florham Park residents report their race to be White, followed by Asian.
 Important ancestries of people in Florham Park include Irish, German, Polish, and English.

 The most common language spoken in Florham Park is English.
 Other important languages spoken here include Spanish and Chinese.